-The 2 Marketing Metrics You Need to Know to Create a Realistic Budget
+The 2 Marketing Metrics for Create a Realistic Budget

 When creating your marketing budget, it can feel impossible to know exactly how much you should spend.
 With so many different factors to consider, it’s easy to make mistakes and overspend, or simply not put in enough investment.
 This can lead to low profit margins, or a less-than-successful promotion of your products and services.